animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 <img width="300" alt="Screenshot 2024-03-12 at 8 10 34 PM" src="https://github.com/slerman12/Detective-Sam/assets/9126603/d5414cba-2012-42f9-b516-f06dd8760cad">
 </p>

-He was electroshocked weekly during my stay there, which by all accounts should’ve been *after* the 20th century, for depression, electrovolts of lightning in an electric chair for depression, after which I’m impressed he was able to write at all.
-I guess if the core of a patient’s depression isn’t "lack of pills," the evidence-backed next step is to try and jumpstart their happiness with a car battery.
+He was electroshocked weekly during my stay there for depression, lightning bolts of happiness for depression, in what I'm told was *after* the 20th century.
+I guess if the core of a patient’s depression isn’t "lack of pills," the evidence-backed next step is to get some jumper cables to their ears and start a car.
+I’m impressed he was able to write at all.

 Meanwhile, I was being chemically waterboarded and brain damaged via benzos, but who could’ve known that?
 Oh wait, I did, because I made the case articulately to my psychiatrists.
 I was told a court order would be acquired if I didn't take them.
 I probably should’ve called their bluff, since worst case scenario, a court would have to document itself as requiring benzos as a treatement for a patient whose medical history wrongly included catatonia from months prior, who was lucidly taking antipsychotics.
 That would be a lot of effort just to get me drunk.